 How much do you want to spend every month after you retire?

 Think in today's money.
-Include rent, food, travel, health, hobbies — everything.
-Be realistic.
+Include rent or EMI, food, travel, health insurance, hobbies, dining out — everything.
+Be realistic, not optimistic.

 ₹80,000